 Ethical guidelines for doctors who advertise or endorse products and services

-The AMA today released its revised and updated Position Statement on Advertising and Public Endorsement.
+The AMA this week released its revised and updated Position Statement on Advertising and Public Endorsement.

 The Position Statement has been reworked to include ethical principles for advertising and endorsement by doctors.